20reinitzt/protochess/README.md

 # protochess
 A simple chess engine (works quick up to a depth of 5 ply, slows down after that depth) simple evaluation, negaMax with alpha-beta pruning + small opening book.
 This engine is not really intended to be a good chess player, just a learning experience.
-There are lots of improvements to be made for example, you could add quiescence search, transposition tables, negaScout, and much more
+There are lots of improvements to be made: for example, you could add quiescence search, transposition tables, negaScout, and much more

 use pip install python-chess to install dependencies